What are PHP Directives and how can I use them?

 How can I set these PHP Directives?

-The best way to set PHP Directives on your Environment would be through the .htaccess file used by this environment.
+The best way to set PHP Directives on your site would be through the .htaccess file used by this site.
 If it doesn’t exist yet, you can create one using your favourite editor.
 Setting a directive can be done as follows.
 On a new line, add the following information:

 php_value php_directive_name value